Dixit-Khushi/LLM-Project-Hub/project-1/README.md

 * Take location as user input
 * Show more weather details (humidity, wind, etc.)
 * Add error handling for invalid city names
-* Convert into a simple UI-based app
+* Convert into a simple UI-based application

 ---